transmuter-lp/front/README.md

 # Alchemist.py
-The Cesium-C transpiler written in Python
+The Cesium to C transpiler written in Python.

+The C dialect used is GCC's.